Terraform HCL Validator

 Convert TSV tab-separated data to YAML format - Free online TSV to YAML converter

-Frequently Asked Questions - Terraform validator
+Frequently Asked Questions - Terraform HCL Validator

 Absolutely!
 Your data is completely secure.
 All validation happens directly in your browser using JavaScript — no data is ever uploaded to any server.
 Your configuration files, secrets, and sensitive data never leave your device.